 “Just look at the explosion of cases in Lusaka earlier this year—that’s a clear example of a new, more transmissible variant taking hold, and that’s why the world has been paying close attention to the genomic surveillance PATH is doing with the University of Zambia.”

-Q: With new variants, will current COVID-19 tests still work?
+Q: With the variants of concern, will current COVID-19 tests still work?

 “As you’d expect, the answer depends on the test and the variant,” says Lorraine Lillis, PhD, scientific program officer with PATH’s Diagnostic program.

-“For the variants you’ve heard about in the news so far—B.1.1.7, B.1.135, and P.1—most antigen-based tests will continue to work, because most are targeting the N antigen of the virus.
+“For the variants you’ve heard about in the news so far—Alpha, Beta, Gamma, and Delta—most antigen-based tests will continue to work, because most are targeting the N antigen of the virus.
 And so far, the N antigen remains conserved in these variants.
+Verifying performance with the newly described Omicron variant is still in the early stages, however no significant issues with antigen tests have been reported to date."

 “For tests that only target the S gene, we just don’t fully know yet.
 Additional studies are required.”